Replenishment methods and calculations

 |||

-For each replenishment method, when an item needs reordering, Intacct first calculates the quantity of the item that needs to be purchased (Need to purchase) in the base unit of the item's unit of measure (UOM) group.
-Then, Intacct adjusts the Need to purchase to arrive at the Quantity to purchase, which is always a multiple of the economic order quantity and in the unit of measure in which the supplier sells.
+For each replenishment method, when an item needs reordering, Intacct first calculates the quantity to purchase (Need to purchase) in the base unit of the item's unit of measure (UOM) group.
+Then, Intacct adjusts the Need to purchase to arrive at the Quantity to purchase.
+This value is a multiple of the economic order quantity and displays in the unit of measure used by the supplier.

 Replenishment calculation for the demand forecast methods

-The calculation to determine when an item with a demand forecast method of by single value or by fluctuating values needs reordering is the same.
-In a nutshell, for each warehouse, the system suggests the quantity to purchase from each potential supplier by:
+The calculation to determine when an item with a demand forecast method by a single value or by fluctuating values, needs reordering, is the same.
+In a nutshell, for each warehouse, Intacct suggests the quantity to purchase from each potential supplier by:

 - Determining the demand of the item during the supplier's lead time